Ajeeth9895/Pincode/README.md

-This website use to get your pincode area details
+This website is use to get your pincode area details